near/near-public-lakehouse/rust-near-defuse-indexer/README.md

     ORDER BY (block_height, related_receipt_id);

-CREATE TABLE IF NOT EXISTS decoded_mints
+CREATE TABLE IF NOT EXISTS mt_mints
     (
         block_height                     UInt64 COMMENT 'The height of the block', block_timestamp                  DateTime64(9, 'UTC') COMMENT 'The timestamp of the block in UTC',